 Did you benefit from any government grants, and did that help keep your business afloat?

-Eric Mathieu: Yes, this helped us crossing this difficult period and hiring people.
+Eric Mathieu: Yes, this helped us cross this difficult period and hire people.

 Your final thoughts?

 Eric Mathieu: It is not easy, especially for people who have lost loved ones, but we need to take advantage of this kind of period to adapt our way of working and thinking.
 Human became what he is because he was able to adapt.

 INNOVATORS VS COVID 191 year ago